soemarko/whey/README.md

 Video of it in action: https://youtu.be/54p8B-DXDt8

-## Updates

-- 29 Dec 2021: Officially release v2.0.
-Removed checked todo list.

 Whey v2.0 is a wireless 2-piece hardware that is separated between the sensor plate and the display screen.
 This project currently uses 500g load cell, with ADS1232 analog to digital converter.
 It uses ESP-Now to communicate between each microcontrollers.
 More specific information are available in each directories.
+The story behind this are available in [my blog](https://soemarko.com/blog/whey-v2.0), everything is linked all the way back to [the very first iteration](https://youtu.be/TIj6iEEiVVo).

 ### Todo

 ☑ Add readme file in each directories for more specific discussion.\
 ☐ Battery indicator for the plate?\
-☐ Add another plate with 3kg load cell\
+☐ Make another plate with 3kg load cell\
 ☐ Add support for multiple plates (at least 2) to screen

+## Updates

+- 29 Dec 2021: Officially release v2.0

 ## Credits